Edge & Christian: Split, brief reunions, and individual success (2001–2006)

-Christian left WWE on November 13, 2005.
+Christian left WWE in November 2005.
 He debuted in Total Nonstop Action Wrestling (TNA) at its Genesis pay-per-view soon thereafter under the ring name Christian Cage, which he used in Canadian independent circuit.
 Christian experienced immediate success in TNA, where he won the NWA World Heavyweight Championship twice.
 Edge also achieved greater success in WWE after Christian's departure.
 He went on to win (before Christian departed) the first-ever Money in the Bank ladder match at WrestleMania 21 and cashed in his Money in the Bank contract at New Year's Revolution in January 2006 and won the WWE Championship, his first of eleven world championship reigns.

 Reunion and Edge's retirement (2009–2012)

 In 2009, Christian returned to WWE, and at Backlash, won the ECW Championship, his first world championship in WWE.
 Following his title win, and before Edge's ninth world title win that same night, the duo interacted on television for the first time since Christian's return.
 On the first SmackDown following the 2010 WWE Draft, Christian and Edge came face-to-face following Edge's goodbye speech, in which they referred to themselves simply as childhood friends rather than brothers, permanently retconning their previous backstory.
 Christian would force Edge to reveal that he had manipulated the fans into believing he was now a fan favorite, and challenging Edge to a match.
 Edge refused the challenge, admitted that Christian was right and that he had manipulated the fans, which led to a brawl between the two, which saw Christian get the upper hand.
 On the May 17 edition of Raw, in their hometown of Toronto, Edge was scheduled for a "Pick Your Poison" match and his opponent turned out to be Christian.
 Edge eventually won the match with a spear, however, moments later Randy Orton revealed that The Undertaker was in fact his real opponent.
 Though Edge got himself intentionally counted out, Christian got the last laugh by throwing Edge back into the ring to get chokeslammed by the Undertaker.

 The duo reunited once again at the 2010 Slammy Awards.
 During the first months of 2011, Christian assisted Edge during his feud with Alberto Del Rio.
-At WrestleMania, Edge defeated Del Rio.
-On the April 15, 2011 edition of Raw, Edge officially announced his retirement from professional wrestling due to complications from his previous neck injuries, vacating the World Heavyweight Championship in the process.
+At WrestleMania XXVII, Edge defeated Del Rio to retain the World Heavyweight Championship.
+On the April 11, 2011 edition of Raw, Edge officially announced his retirement from professional wrestling due to complications from his previous neck injuries, vacating the World Heavyweight Championship in the process.
 Upon his retirement, Christian would gain a championship match for the vacated World Heavyweight Championship against Del Rio after winning a 20-Man Battle Royal.
 At Extreme Rules, after a distraction by Edge reversed the effects of interference from Clay, Christian defeated Del Rio in a Ladder match for the vacated title.
 Edge and Christian celebrated the win and embraced in the ring one final time.